Careers in Textiles Symposium

 |5:00 - 5:15 pm||Concluding remarks: Elizabeth Williamson, HGA Executive Director, and Mark Grigalunas, HGA Board of Directors|

-Preparing for a career in textiles, schools and universities will share information on their textile design and fiber art programs, and professionals in the field will provide guidance and critique with Open Portfolio sessions.
+Schools and universities will share information on their textile design and fiber art programs.

 Fiber Art Program Presentations: